bleuchtang/sunxi-debian/README.md

 ```

 You can now connect to your box via ssh.
 Default root password is _olinux_.
-After your first connection on you box you should run depmod to build moddep
+After your first connection on your box you should run depmod to build moddep
 file.

 ```shell